-To address it head-on, I’d point to the 9 book projects I’ve completed while maintaining style consistency for each one.
+However, I have completed 9 book projects and numerous smaller image series while maintaining internal style consistency for each one.

-I believe that, instead of impeding my ability to maintain consistency across an entire project, my range of styles allows me the versatility to take on many different types of projects within the children’s market and beyond.
+I believe that my range of styles allows me the versatility to take on many different types of projects within the children’s market and beyond.

-Now, let’s get down to the specifics of the various styles I draw in.
-Most of the differences come down to three elements.
+Most of the differences in my style come down to three elements.
 Character proportions, line style, and coloring style.
 Mix and match those and you’ll get quite a varied range of looks.

 Most of the time I draw characters with more-or-less these proportions.
 I think of it as semi-realistic cartoon proportions.
-In this style, eyes are usually extra large and baby characters have the most exaggerated features.
+In this style, heads are a little oversized, eyes are usually extra large, and baby characters have the most exaggerated features.

 However, since I do experiment, I have played with doing styles with more cartoony design.
 I can do chibi proportions and other larger-headed cartoon characters.